A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Study Design and Evaluation Criteria

 \paragraph{Complete spatial randomness (CSR).}

-CSR populations were generated from homogeneous Poisson point processes \citep{Thomas1949}, representing the classical assumption underlying traditional plotless distance estimators.
-These simulations provide a baseline against which the performance of censored estimators can be evaluated under ideal conditions.
-Three population densities were examined, $\lambda_{\text{CSR}} = 0.005$, $0.01$, and $0.05$ individuals per unit area, corresponding to sparse to moderately dense populations typical of ecological field surveys.
+CSR populations were generated from homogeneous Poisson point processes, representing the classical assumption underlying traditional plotless distance estimators \citep{Thomas1949}.
+These simulations provide a baseline for evaluating censored estimators when the Poisson model is correctly specified.
+We considered three population densities, $\lambda_{\text{CSR}} = 0.005$, $0.01$, and $0.05$ individuals per unit area, spanning sparse to moderately dense populations representative of ecological field surveys.